Skip to content

 Kubernetes storage expansion is one-way.
 To move to a smaller volume, create a new PVC and copy the data.

 A PVC owns the data stored for that claim.
+Deleting a deployment, job, or cronjob does not delete the PVC.
 Delete the PVC only when you no longer need the stored data.

 Troubleshooting